-Want a Healthy Church?
-Work on Your Marriage
+Want A Healthy Church?
+Work On Your Marriage

 As a pastor, one of the best things you can do for your church is to work on your marriage.